przemekbil/AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ![image](https://user-images.githubusercontent.com/77756713/125700079-0832e013-d41e-4041-9fcd-0499aeee78c3.png)

-The confusion table for this run is presented below:
+The confusion table for this model is presented below:

 ![image](https://user-images.githubusercontent.com/77756713/125952917-8c13085b-c495-41bd-97b2-918bf462659c.png)

+Similarly to the model developed through the Scikit-learn Pipeline, AutoML model is great at predicting "No's" (98.58% of the "No" answers were predicted correctly) but is doesn't do great job at correctly predicting "Yes" answers: 76.44% percent of the original "Yes" answers were predicted as "No".

 ## Pipeline comparison

+### Performance

-The reported accuracy of both Scikit-learn Pipeline (0.9065) and Auto ML (0.9021) pipelines are very similar with no practical difference between their performance.
+The reported accuracy of models developed through Scikit-learn Pipeline (0.9065) and Auto ML (0.9021) pipelines are very similar with no practical difference between their performance and are just over the accuracy of the Dummy classifier.
+Both pipelines handled poorly imbalanced data set and produced models that are heavily skewed towards predicting "No" answers.

+### Model acquisition

+Through the Scikit-learn Pipeline we are using only one algorithm which we optimize using differen hyperparameters: regularization strength (parameter C) and Maximum number of iterations taken for the solver to converge (max_iter).

+AutoML on the other hand, used 13 different algorithms (including LogisticRegression, although non of it's run's made it to top 15) in 57 separate runs executed with different hyperparameters and the final model was constructed as a combination of 8 best performing runs.
+This is typically more robust approach, which tends to help to improve model generalization over a single estimator.

 ## Future work